Meligy/mac-setup/README.md

 zsh -l ./build-machine.sh && exec zsh -l
 ```

+Optionally, relace `zsh` with  `zsh -e` if you want the script to attempt to stop at the first failure (doesn't always work, but worked enough in my experience while trying to get the script to work on a clean ARM-based machine).
+I'll probably make this the default in the future.

+### Clean Up

+The scripts cache some installers in the `temp/apps` directory.
+It's helpful in debug situations and the cache is smart enough to not get used instead of the latest version.
+But you can always delete the cache by deleting this folder or running `git clean -dfx`.

 ## Implementation Details & Design Decisions

 ### Scripts

 - This is for personal use, prefer simple solutions over scalable ones
 - dotfiles are in the same repository for simplicity
-- The script is designed for macOS Catalina (update: works on Big Sur), where `zsh` is the default terminal already
+- The script is designed for macOS Monterey, where `zsh` is the default terminal already, so it uses it
 - No excessive checks to avoid output warnings.
 If we install something and get a warning that it's installed already, that's fine
 - The script is idempotent.
 It can be run several times without issues.
 Typically I'll run the whole script whenever I add a new app etc (but the messages might be silly as per the previous point)
 - Tools that have sync do not require scripts.
 For example, no VS Code or Chromium browsers settings / customizations, or extensions, as these apps have profile sync